-Surface-mounted wiring, what is it?
-So you have one of those houses that seem to only have one outlet per wall, huh?
-I have seen many in my day and can tell you that it is frustrating to the homeowner.
+Surface-mounted wiring is frustrating to the homeowner.
 But, there is an easy fix to this situation.
-You can simply add to the existing outlet, run a channel down the wall, and add a new box and outlet in a location convenient to you.
+You can add to the existing outlet, run a channel down the wall, and add a new box and outlet in a location convenient to you.